syntithenai/fastapi_restify/README.md

 5. Open [http://localhost:8080/docs](http://localhost:8080/docs) to see the FASTAPI generated documentation for your API.

+## Authentication

-6. To use authentication, include the admin router and token_listener
+To use authentication, include the admin router and token_listener.
+!!
+Note that authentication is incomplete and create_user is exposed as a public endpoint.
 ```
 from fastapi_mongo_restify.auth.jwt_bearer import JWTBearer
 from fastapi_mongo_restify.auth.admin_router import router as AdminRouter